-The collection below shows many of the walks I have researched and mapped out, and I am usually planning more to add!
-If there is anything here that is not currently scheduled but appeals, drop me a line walk@lesleythompson.co.uk.
-Or maybe consider booking a private walk for a group of family, friends or colleagues?
+Many of the walks I have researched and mapped out are here – I am usually planning more!
+If there is anything not currently scheduled that appeals, drop me a line walk@lesleythompson.co.uk.
+Or consider booking a private walk for a group of family, friends or colleagues?

 Walking the border between Islington & Hackney around Dalston and De Beauvoir